 If ONS 15454s are connected to a third-party network, you can create an open-ended path protection circuit to route a circuit through it.
-To do this, you create three circuits.
+To do this, you create four circuits.
 One circuit is created on the source ONS 15454 network.
-This circuit has one source and two destinations, one at each ONS 15454 that is connected to the third-party network.
-The second circuit is created on the third-party network so that the circuit travels across the network on two paths to the ONS 15454s.
-That circuit routes the two circuit signals across the network to ONS 15454s that are connected to the network on the other side.
-At the destination node network, the third circuit is created with two sources, one at each node connected to the third-party network.
+This circuit has one source and two destinations, each destination provisioned to the ONS 15454 interface that is connected to the third-party network.
+The second and third circuits are created on the third-party network so that the circuit travels across the network on two diverse paths to the far end ONS 15454.
+At the destination node, the fourth circuit is created with two sources, one at each node interface connected to the third-party network.
 A selector at the destination node chooses between the two signals that arrive at the node, similar to a regular path protection circuit.